Getting Started

 julia> deploy(Publish)

-will build the HTML project defined by the Publish
+will build the HTML project defined by the Publish package in a folder named

-version in the current directory.
+after the current Publish version in the current directory.
 You can adjust

 these settings a fair amount.
-See the deploy
+See the deploy docs for details.

 Choosing a hosting service